MESH-Research/humetricshss-values-sorter/README.md

 ## The HuMetricsHSS Values Sorter

 Funded by The Mellon Foundation, the Values Sorter is a self-guided tool to help the user walk through activities using a values set.
 Users can register for the sorter and create their own values and activities sets to share with their teams.
 For more information on HuMetricsHSS please visit https://humetricshss.org.
+To try out the HuMetricsHSS Values Sorter visit https://humetricshss.org/values-sorter/.

 This software is currently complete and no further development is planned.
 This is released under a GNU General Public License v3.0.